doriclenses/pyDoric/README.md

 ### To install MiniAn

-To install MiniAn fallow the fallowing steps.
+To install MiniAn fallow the fallowing steps. ⚠️ It could take some time to install.

 Open a command prompt in Anaconda then type